Estuary

 Northern Michigan University

-Northern Michigan University faced a data quality issue when they introduced a self-service technology for students to manage administrative tasks including address changes.
+Northern Michigan University faced a data quality issue when they introduced a self-service technology for students to manage administrative tasks, including address changes.
 This caused incorrect address data to be entered into the school's database.

 The university implemented a real-time address verification system within the self-service technology.
-This system verified address information entered over the web and prompted users to provide missing address elements when an incomplete address was detected.
+This system verified the address information entered over the web and prompted users to provide missing address elements when an incomplete address was detected.

 The real-time address verification system has given the university confidence in the usability of the address data students entered.
 The system validates addresses against official postal files in real time before a student submits them.